Zipnx/toy-blockchainpy/README.md

 - [x] Block difficulty adjustment
 - [ ] Better error handling, even more of it
 - [x] Tool to setup a node quickly
+- [ ] Quick: Make sure a node cannot have itself as a peer
-- [ ] Quick: Add a node label & version parameter
+- [ ] Quick: Make sure a node does not have duplicate peers